Weight-balanced tree: Description

+If α is given its maximum allowed value, the worst-case height of a weight-balanced tree is the same as that of a red–black tree at $2 \log_2 n$.

 The number of balancing operations required in a sequence of n insertions and deletions is linear in n, i.e., balancing takes a constant amount of overhead in an amortized sense.

 While maintaining a tree with the minimum search cost requires four kinds of double rotations (LL, LR, RL, RR as in an AVL tree) in insert/delete operations, if we desire only logarithmic performance, LR and RL are the only rotations required in a single top-down pass.

 Set operations and bulk operations

 Several set operations have been defined on weight-balanced trees: union, intersection and set difference.
 Then fast bulk operations on insertions or deletions can be implemented based on these set functions.
 These set operations rely on two helper operations, Split and Join.
 With the new operations, the implementation of weight-balanced trees can be more efficient and highly-parallelizable.